jenncross/jenncross.github.io/_projects/integrating-ai.md

 -   Visualizing classification boundaries and decision-making processes
 -   Providing immediate feedback during model training and testing
 -   Supporting natural language explanations of AI decision-making

-### Curriculum Integration Framework

-We developed a framework for integrating AI concepts across subject areas:

--   **Science**: Training models to classify materials or predict outcomes of physical interactions
--   **Mathematics**: Exploring probability, statistics, and pattern recognition through AI applications
--   **Language Arts**: Teaching robots to recognize emotional content in stories
--   **Social Studies**: Examining ethical considerations of AI through age-appropriate scenarios

-## Findings and Impact

-Our research has demonstrated that elementary students are capable of understanding fundamental AI concepts when presented through tangible, embodied learning experiences.
-Key findings include:

--   Students develop more accurate mental models of AI through hands-on interaction than through abstract explanation alone
--   Tangible interfaces support diverse learning styles and reduce barriers to engagement with complex computational concepts
--   Cross-curricular integration increases student motivation and contextualizes abstract concepts
--   Teacher confidence in teaching AI concepts significantly increases with appropriate technological and pedagogical support

-## Future Directions

-As this project continues, we are exploring:

-1. Expanding the range of AI concepts addressed in the curriculum, including reinforcement learning and natural language processing
-2. Developing more sophisticated assessment tools to measure deeper conceptual understanding
-3. Creating sustainable professional development models for broader teacher adoption
-4. Investigating the longitudinal impact of early AI education on student attitudes and career interests